SECTION II – THEORIES OF CRIME AND DEVIANCE

 - War on Drugs – Critical criminologists often critique the War on Drugs as a policy that disproportionately targets minority communities while failing to address underlying social and economic factors contributing to drug abuse and crime.

 - Racial Profiling – Examining how racial profiling operates within the criminal justice system, leading to unjust treatment of individuals based on their race or ethnicity.
-Critical criminologists would analyze the systemic biases that lead to profiling practices and advocate for reforms to address these issues.
+Critical criminologists analyze the systemic biases that underpin profiling practices and advocate for reforms to address them.

 - Restorative Justice – Some critical criminologists advocate for restorative justice approaches that focus on repairing harm and addressing the root causes of crime, rather than punitive measures that perpetuate cycles of incarceration and marginalization.

-Overall, the critical theory perspective in criminology continues to be relevant in highlighting and challenging the structural injustices within the criminal justice system and advocating for reforms that promote equity and social justice.
+Overall, the critical theory perspective in criminology remains relevant for highlighting and challenging structural injustices within the criminal justice system and advocating for reforms that promote equity and social justice.

 Read, Review, Watch and Listen